Package 'resquin'

 Response styles capture systematic shifts in respondents response behavior. resp_styles() is aimed at multi-item scales or matrix questions which use the same number of response options for many questions.

-The following response style indicators are calculated per respondent: Middle response style (MRS), acquiescence response style (ARS), disacquiescence response style (DARS), extreme response style (ERS) and non-extreme response style (NERS).
+The following response style indicators are calculated per respondent: Middle response style (MRS), acquiescence response style (ARS), disacquiescence response style (DRS), extreme response style (ERS) and non-extreme response style (NERS).

 The response style indicators are calculated in the following way